tillbiskup/evedata/docs/architecture.rst

 * "data", "snapshots", "monitors": lists or dicts?

   In the meantime, the three attributes are modelled as dictionaries.
 How about modelling them as dictionaries, with the keys being the names of the corresponding datasets (*i.e.*, the last part of the path within the HDF5 file).

+* Organisation of datasets in main according to the scan module structure

+  Despite the current structure of the eveH5 files, datasets will be organised and split according to their use in the different scan modules.
+In case no SCML is available, a "dummy" scan module will be created containing all the datasets in main.

 data module